mkurz/deadbolt-2-guide/manuscript/02-introduction.md

 ## Versions

-The examples in this book are for Play 2.4, and use the following versions of Deadbolt
+The examples in this book are for Play 2.5, and use the following versions of Deadbolt

-- `"be.objectify" %% "deadbolt-java" % "2.4.3"`
+- `"be.objectify" %% "deadbolt-java" % "2.5.0"`
-- `"be.objectify" %% "deadbolt-scala" % "2.4.3"`
+- `"be.objectify" %% "deadbolt-scala" % "2.5.1"`

-User demand lead to some API-level changes in the 2.4.4 Scala release; these changes will be detailed in the Scala section.

 ## Target audience